 In Maine, counseling students are required to complete a 900-hour internship in order to meet the educational requirements for the LCPC (Licensed Clinical Professional Counselor) credential.
-To meet this requirement, the University counseling students in the state of Maine are required to complete an additional internship course: COUN 693 (Advanced Internship).
+To meet this requirement, the University counseling students in the state of Maine are required to complete an additional internship course: COUN 693 (Advanced Internship) for a total of 69 credits.